With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreMaternal Child Consortium is a mental health center in Bensalem, Pennsylvania, located at 800 Clarmont Avenue, Suite B, 19020 zip code.
 Maternal Child Consortium provides outpatient treatment.
-Maternal Child Consortium offers individual psychotherapy, psychotropic medication and group therapy to adults, young adults and children / adolescents.
-Maternal Child Consortium also supports LGBT, people with PTSD and people with trauma.
+Maternal Child Consortium offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to children / adolescents, adults and young adults.
+Maternal Child Consortium also supports people with PTSD, LGBT and children/adolescents with serious emotional disturbance.
 More services available at Maternal Child Consortium include family psychoeducation and suicide prevention services.

 Learn MoreMerakey is one of mental health facilities in Warminster, Pennsylvania, located at 600 Louis Drive, Suite 207, 18974 zip code.
 Merakey provides outpatient treatment.
-Merakey provides trauma therapy, individual psychotherapy and couples/family therapy to children / adolescents and young adults.
+Merakey provides couples/family therapy, trauma therapy and behavior modification to children / adolescents and young adults.
 Merakey also supports children/adolescents with serious emotional disturbance.
 Additional services provided at Merakey include case management and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.